 14. Kedai Kakul – CLOSED

 Remember what I said about the snails at Warung Eropa?
-Well, I love them, which is why this unexpected restaurant turned out to be one of my favorites in Bali.
+Well, I love them, which is why this unexpected Bali restaurant turned out to be one of my favorites.
 Kakul refers to a type of local freshwater snail that this restaurant specializes in.

 Kedai Kakul is a lovely open-air restaurant by the side of an obscure road surrounded by rice fields.
 I can’t even tell you where it is because it felt like we were in the middle of nowhere.
 You can refer to the map at the bottom of this post for its exact location.

 I’ve had satay many times before in different forms, but this was the first time I’ve ever tried sate kakul or snail satay.
 Slathered in a spicy sambal and served with a sweet-savory peanut sauce, it was absolutely delicious and one of my favorite dishes to eat on this trip.